<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=504731893395981&amp;ev=PageView&amp;noscript=1">

 Problem

-One of the key requirements was to re-write the software using more traditional programming languages such as C++ and Java: the solution was initially based on the LabVIEW platform, which restricted its extensibility.
+One of the key requirements was to rewrite the software using C++ and Java.
+The industrial IoT solution was initially based on the LabVIEW platform, which restricted its extensibility.

 Solution